bbcmicrobit/micropython/docs/microbit.rst

     the function.
 To avoid this you can catch exceptions with ``try/except``.

     :param callback: Function to call at the provided interval.
+    :param days: Sets the days mark for the scheduling.
     :param h: Sets the hour mark for the scheduling.
     :param min: Sets the minute mark for the scheduling.
     :param s: Sets the second mark for the scheduling.